synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

 One thing you should notice when reading the above subroutine is the use of another subroutine (check_nv(), defined next) to make this routine shorter / have less duplicated code.

 You will also see that the code is keeping track of any changes (variable needs_reboot), and if something has been changed, the reboot() function is called at the end.
-This makes the entire program “start over”.
+This makes the entire program "start over".

 This is because most SNAP NV Parameter changes *only take effect at system startup*.
 Changes to those parameters are ignored by running code.

-Why doesn’t the core firmware monitor those parameters for changes **all of the time**?
+Why doesn"t the core firmware monitor those parameters for changes **all of the time**?

 Because we wanted to free up code space for more important functions.